 - How will my child receive credit for the school year if he/she returns to public/private school in the future?

 - If you decide to stop home schooling, please dis-enroll by logging into your NMPED Home School System account (from the Parent menu, select Disenroll) and then complete registration at the public/private school.
 The school should ask for evidence of home schooling.
-You can print your own letter of verification with the State Seal from your online account by going to the Parent menu and selecting ‘view/print enrollments’.
+You can print a letter of verification by going to the Parent menu and selecting ‘view/print enrollments’.

 - For elementary and middle school students, the school/district may ask for evidence of attendance, immunization records, and material covered, so keep good records.
 Your child will likely be placed with their age-appropriate peers.

 - For high school students, it is a bit more complicated.
 Please contact the local school district, as it is their responsibility to determine and assign credit.
 If you are paying for an accredited program, you should confirm that your child(ren) will be provided an official transcript with grades and credits earned.
-However, please also check with the District to be sure that those grades will be accepted.
+Please check with the district to be sure that those grades will be accepted.
 The school may have other requirements for students to demonstrate competency in order to receive course credit and meet graduation requirements.

 - Is my child, who is home schooled, eligible for the state’s legislative lottery scholarship for college?